Q: How long has the Conservancy been holding the Lenape Survival Challenge?

 Q: How long does it take to complete the course?

-A: The first teams finish in about an hour and the last teams come in at app.
-1 hour 45 mins.
+A: The first teams finish in about an hour and the last teams come in at approximately 1 hour 45 mins.

 Q: How are the teams divided into categories?